dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

   self.process = subprocess.Popen(self.cmd, start_new_session=True)

 def __exit__(self):
-    os.killpg(self.process.pid, signal.SIGINT)
+    os.killpg(self.process.pid, signal.SIGTERM)
 {{</ highlight >}}

-Now if we re-run our script, we can see that no `yarn` nor `node` process remain alive when the ci script terminates:
+Now if we re-run our script, we can see that neither `yarn` or `node` remain alive when the CI script terminates:

 ```
 $ python ci.py